raven-dev-ops/helldivers2_gaming_website/README.md

 This is the repository for the Galactic Phantom Division website.
 It is a Next.js application built with TypeScript and styled-components, featuring user authentication with NextAuth.js and MongoDB.

+This project is proprietary and not open source.
+Forks (including private forks) are not permitted.
+Please read the LICENSE file and the **License & Usage** section below before using any of the code or assets.

 ## Recent Updates

 - Centered navigation bar text and added Super Store link under the Intel menu.